 What is the Private Medical Treatment Visa?

 The Medical Treatment Visa falls under the Short Stay ‘C’ Visa umbrella.
 This visa is designed for people who are receiving private medical treatment at a private medical hospital in Ireland to receive private medical treatment.

-Those approved for the private treatment with the Medical Treatment Visa are permitted to stay in Ireland for up to 90 days – this is inline with other Short Stay Visas.
+Those approved for private treatment with the Medical Treatment Visa are permitted to stay in Ireland for up to 90 days – this is in line with other Short Stay Visas.

 Do UK citizens require a private medical treatment visa?